wdelfuego/nova-calendar/docs/event-filters.md

 In practice, this is only required if your `nonNovaEvents` method returns calendar events, because otherwise all events on your calendar have underlying Nova resources and Eloquent models anyway, but not doing those checks could cause problems in the future if you start using the `nonNovaEvents` method without checking your filter implementations.

 ### Custom event filters
-Writing complex filtering logic into a `CustomFilter` callback method gets ugly quickly, so it's best to define custom filtering logic in your own filter classes.
+Writing complex filtering logic into a callback method gets ugly quickly, so it's best to define custom filtering logic in your own filter classes.
 That has the added advantage of being able to reuse the filter across different calendar data providers and it's better for testing.

 Implement a subclass of `Wdelfuego\NovaCalendar\EventFilter\AbstractEventFilter`.
 The only method that you have to implement is `showEvent(Event $event): bool`.
 Implement it however you see fit and you can add an instance of the custom filter class to the `filters()` method in your CalendarDataProvider.

-The inline `CustomFilter` example above, that only shows Eloquent models with an even `id`, would be implemented as a custom filter class as follows:
+The inline `CallbackFilter` example above that only shows Eloquent models with an even `id` would be implemented as a custom filter class as follows:

 ```php
 use Wdelfuego\NovaCalendar\EventFilter\AbstractEventFilter;